KirillEmets/JpCards/README.md

 # JpCards - Japanese Flashcards

 Application for learning japanese words with flashcards.
-Contatins built-in serch page that can add new words.
+Contains built-in serch page that can add new words.

 ### Existing features:
 - [x] Search words in the Internet and add them to your dictionary